OnArrow/recite_word/Lesson/Part 02/05/Lesson 44.md

     Does your suit need cleaning?

-    Your hair is getting very long, it will need cutting
+    Your hair is getting very long, it will need cutting.
     ```